Updated: Jul 5

-Q.1 What are the provisions of the uniform civil code for all citizens? shall endeavour to secure for its constitution contained in Chapter IV "Directive Uniform Civil Code for all Citizens not be enforced by any court, but the principles therein laid down are nevertheless fundamental in the governance of the contrary and it shall be the duty of the state to apply these principles inmaking laws".
+What are the provisions of the uniform civil code for all citizens? shall endeavor to secure for its constitution contained in Chapter IV "Directive Uniform Civil Code for all Citizens not be enforced by any court, but the principles therein laid down are nevertheless fundamental in the governance of the contrary and it shall be the duty of the state to apply these principles in making laws".

-Ans. - Article 44 of the constitution enjoins in its Directive Principles that "The state Principles of State Policy" lays down that "The provisions contained in this part shall Justice Kuldip Singh, in his separate but concurrent judgement observed: one wonders how long will it take for the Government of the day to implement the mandate of the formers of the constitution under Article 44 of the constitution of India.
-The traditional Hindu Law - personal law of the Hindus governing inheritance succession and marriage was given go bye as back as 1955-56 by waiting the sem There is no justiﬁcation whatsoever in delaying identiﬁnitely the introduction of uniform personal law in the country.
-"Article 44 is based on the concept that there is no necessary connection between religion and personal law in a civilised society.
+Article 44 of the constitution enjoins in its Directive Principles that "The state Principles of State Policy" lays down that "The provisions contained in this part shall Justice Kuldip Singh, in his separate but concurrent judgment observed: one wonders how long will it take for the Government of the day to implement the mandate of the formers of the constitution under Article 44 of the constitution of India.
+The traditional Hindu Law - personal law of the Hindus governing inheritance succession and marriage was given go bye as back as 1955-56 by waiting for the There is no justiﬁcation whatsoever in delaying identiﬁnitely the introduction of uniform personal law in the country.
+"Article 44 is based on the concept that there is no necessary connection between religion and personal law in a civilized society.

-Article 25 guarantees religious freedom where as Article 44 seeks to divest religion from socialrelations and personal law.
-Marriage, succession and like matters of a secular character cannot be brought within the guarantee enshrined under Article 25, 26 and 27.
-The personal law ofthe Hindus, such as relating to marriage, succession and the like is all of a sacramental.
-The Hindus along with sikhs, buddhists, and jains have forsaken their sentiments in the course of a national unity and integration, some other communities would not. though the constitution enjoins the establishment of a "common civil code" for the whole of India, The matter was considered at length by the Supreme Court in Smt.
-Sarla Mudgal, President Kalyani Vs. Union of India and others, judgement Today, 1995 (4), S. C. (331) by Hon.
+Article 25 guarantees religious freedom whereas Article 44 seeks to divest religion from social relations and personal law.
+Marriage, succession and like matters of a secular character cannot be brought within the guarantee enshrined under Articles 25, 26, and 27.
+The personal law of the Hindus, such as relating to marriage, succession and the like is all of sacramental.
+The Hindus along with Sikhs, Buddhists, and Jains have forsaken their sentiments in the course of national unity and integration, some other communities would not. though the constitution enjoins the establishment of a "common civil code" for the whole of India, The matter was considered at length by the Supreme Court in Smt.
+Sarla Mudgal, President Kalyani Vs. Union of India and others, judgment Today, 1995 (4), S. C. (331) by Hon.
 Mr. Justice Kuldip Singh and Hon.
 Mr. Justice R. M. Sahi.

-and sacerdotal suffocation of essentially civil and material freedoms, are not autonomy butoppressiori.
-Therefore, a uniﬁed code is imperative both for protection of the oppressed andpromotion of national unity and solidarity.
+and sacerdotal suffocation of essentially civil and material freedoms, are not autonomy but oppressive.
+Therefore, a uniﬁed code is imperative both for the protection of the oppressed and promotion of national unity and solidarity.
 But the ﬁrst step should be to rationalise the person law of the minorities to develop religious and cultural amity.